 If your kids love baking, they might like these Pride and Prejudice cookie cutters, featuring the famous silhouette of Jane Austen and a (less famous) silhouette of (the very famous) Mr. Darcy.

-At the Jane Austen Gift Shop in Bath, you can find child-sized bonnets, jigsaw puzzles, temporary tattoos, pencils, quill pens, and tiny copies of Austen’s hilarious History of England by a Partial, Prejudiced & Ignorant Historian.
+At the Jane Austen Gift Shop in Bath, you can find child-sized bonnets, jigsaw puzzles, temporary tattoos, pencils, quill pens, colouring books, and tiny copies of Austen’s hilarious History of England by a Partial, Prejudiced & Ignorant Historian.
 They also have an initial seal and sealing wax set – I had one of these when I was a kid and I loved it, long before I discovered Jane Austen.

 There are even Jane Austen bandages, for all your cuts and scrapes.
 Another way of interpreting the idea of “Jane Austen therapy” — and why not introduce your kids to Austen therapy at a young age?
 Comes with a free temporary Austen tattoo.